New Zealand National Rugby Sevens Tournament

 The National Sevens is a rugby sevens tournament for New Zealand provincial teams.
 It is held annually and features a men's event and a women's event.
 The best teams in the country compete over two days for the respective men's and women's titles.
 The tournament is currently held in Tauranga.

 The National Sevens also serves as an opportunity for players to be selected in New Zealand's national sevens teams.

 History

 The National Sevens was first held in 1975 in Auckland, where Marlborough were the very first champions.
 Since then the tournament has been held every year (except 1987, 1988, and 2003) and held at various venues.
-A women's competition was introduced for the 1998 tournament in Roturura.
+A women's competition was introduced for the 1998 tournament in Rotorua.
 In the first three decades Palmerston North hosted the National Sevens thirteen times, the last of which was in 2002.
 This was also the last tournament to host women's sevens until women's teams were reintroduced a decade later.